CABBALA

 ‘Friends of the People’ Are” (1894), LCW 1:217.

-CAPITAL BROADENING vs. CAPITAL DEEPING
+CAPITAL BROADENING vs. CAPITAL DEEPENING

 These are terms sometimes encountered in discussions of contemporary capitalism in China and